Goat Island (New York): Tesla Monument

 The island is home to the Tesla Monument which honors the Serbian-American inventor, Nikola Tesla.
 The statue was given to the United States by the government of Yugoslavia in 1976.
 The statue's sculptor is Frano Kršinić (1897–1982), a renowned Yugoslav sculptor.
 In mid-2016, the statue was moved to Stedman's Bluff, the section of the island that overlooks the Bridal Veil Falls and the American Falls, to increase popularity.

 Botany

 In 1879, landscape architect Frederick Law Olmsted, wrote that he had travelled four thousand miles throughout the continent "without finding elsewhere the same quality of forest beauty which was once abundant about the falls, and which is still to be observed in those parts of Goat Island where the original growth of trees and shrubs had not been disturbed..."
-Olmsted concluded the spray from the Falls created a natural nursery for indigenous plant life.
+Olmsted concluded that the spray from the Falls created a natural nursery for indigenous plant life.
 Since that time, regular mowing of the Goat Island meadow, heavy foot traffic, and the incursion of invasive species have significantly changed the island's floral landscape.